 What is Snowflake

-Snowflake is a cloud-based data warehouse that is purpose-built to run on any of the major cloud providers like AWS, Microsoft Azure, and Google Cloud Platform (GCP).
+Snowflake is a versatile cloud-based data platform that is purpose-built to run on any of the major cloud providers like AWS, Microsoft Azure, and Google Cloud Platform (GCP).
 It is a Software-as-a-Service (SaaS) solution that is designed to enable businesses to collect and consolidate data into a centralized location for analytics purposes.

 What is Databricks?